 REIT: Should You Invest?

 REIT Investment is still a comparatively new investment vehicle in India.
-As said earlier, only two listed options are available.
+As said earlier, only three listed options are available.
 So, it would be better to wait and watch this space and let some more options evolve which would help compare the performances and other parameters.

 But yes, it can be a good option to have real estate in your portfolio in financial form.
 It may not give you the returns as high as the physical Real estate would do, but the latter comes with its own risks, where the REITs answers most of them.